mdsufz/gSpreadComp/usage_tutorial.md

 The `vfdb_format_gSpread.csv.csv` and `victors_format_gSpread.csv.csv` files contain virulence factors results for each genome in a format that is ready for integration into subsequent `gSpreadComp` modules.
 These files are crucial for downstream analysis and should be retained.

 ## Using custom files not generated with gSpreadComp
+> [!TIP]
+>

-If the user wants to generate custom, quality, taxonomy, gene annotation, plasmid identification, or Virulence Factors annotation files outside gSpreadComp, it is important to maintain the table formatting.
+> If the user wants to generate custom, quality, taxonomy, gene annotation, plasmid identification, or Virulence Factors annotation files outside gSpreadComp, it is important to maintain the table formatting.
+>

-All the examples of input tables used by the gSpread module are [here](test_data).
+> All the examples of input tables used by the gSpread module are [here](test_data).
+>

- **Most important is to keep the column naming as seen in the example tables.**
+>  **Most important is to keep the column naming as seen in the example tables.**

 ## gSpread Module: Main Analysis and Downstream Processing

-The `gspread` module is the final step in the `gSpreadComp` pipeline, integrating the previous modules' outputs to comprehensively analyze gene spread, plasmid-mediated horizontal gene transfer, and pathogenic risk.
+The `gspread` module is the final step in the `gSpreadComp` pipeline, integrating the previous modules' outputs to comprehensively analyze gene spread, potential plasmid-mediated horizontal gene transfer, and resistace-virulence ranking.

 ### Usage: